Infineon/mtb-example-wifi-secure-tcp-client/README.md

 1. Connect the board to your PC using the provided USB cable through the KitProg3 USB connector.

-2. Modify `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match with that of the Wi-Fi network credentials that you want to connect.
+2. Modify `WIFI_SSID`, `WIFI_PASSWORD`, and `WIFI_SECURITY_TYPE` macros to match the credentials of the Wi-Fi network that you want to connect.
 These macros are defined in the *network_credentials.h* file.
 Ensure that the Wi-Fi network that you are connecting to is configured as a private network for the proper functioning of this example.

 3. Ensure your computer is connected to the same Wi-Fi access point that you have configured in step 2.

 4. Determine the computer's IP address.

-   Type the following command in the command shell based on your operating system to determine the IP address:
+   To determine the IP address, type the following command in the command shell based on your operating system:

    Windows: `ipconfig`